smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 This does have some drawbacks.
 Having switched off all simplification, we now need to turn it back on selectively!
 To do this, we use Maxima commands such as the following.

     a : ev(2+rand(15),simp);
+(Here I would note that not doing so, the variable a would appear as "2+5" if 5 is the outcome of the random generation to emphasise th need to simplify.
+It took me some time to work this out properly when I first turned simplification off!)

 In particular, we are going to define the question variables as follows.